 If you decide it’s not for you, no problem.
 We have plenty of other options for your plan.

 What does a client need to know to make the most out of working with you?

 The most important thing you need to know is whether you are ready and willing to commit to yourself and do the work it takes to transform your world.
 I won’t pretend that it’s easy, but it can be exciting and life-changing along with a bit of scary at times – scary good, that is.

 You will be setting goals that have intentions and actions associated with them.
 I will hold you accountable for the things you tell me you’ll do.

 I will challenge you, and sometimes you might not like me; but, ultimately, you’ll understand it’s for your own good.
 Open communication between us is vital to your success.

 Can you work with me remotely?

 Absolutely.
+My practice is virtual.
 We have all sorts of cool technology at our fingertips.
 I find the best way to meet virtually is to use a video chat like Zoom, Skype, or Google Hangouts, and those are just the ones I already know about!

 It’s important to be specific in our communication when working together remotely.

 What if I don’t do the assigned homework?